 If you set this to, say, 10%, that means the initial beat-down given to your cassette body by the cluster (that gets jerked forward by the equally unhappy chain) is only 10% max the power of the motor.
-The rest of the power you asked for gets poured on a split second after that.
+The rest of the power you asked for ramps up from there.
 But the initial shock to the system is reduced by this setting, which has obvious benefits.
 For a heavily loaded bike where you want a smooth startup on throttle, setting this down to 5 (or less!) should be considered.

-UPDATE (10 May 2021): Having done some experimentation, with the wider throttle delivered by the End Voltage setting of 42, a Start Current of 5 is much better.
+UPDATE (19 May 2023): Having done some experimentation, with the wider throttle delivered by the End Voltage setting of 42, a Start Current of 2 is my preference.
 Set to 10, the least throttle I can deliver is about 150w or about 1-1.5a (using an 860C display set to display both values simultaneously).
 Set Start Current to 5 and that minimum value is about 50w and 0.5a.
 Set it to 2 and its even less.
 Plus more importantly it wipes out any stress on the drivetrain from throttle use.

 Wrapping it all up…

 So there you have it.
 This is FAR from a comprehensive tutorial on the subject.
 Remember also that everything done here is done for a BBSHD that is running a 14S/52v power system, so if you are, lets say, running 48v… its possible you may want to jigger some of the assist levels a bit upwards.
 But now you can do it with a starting point.